siddhi-io/www/docs/community/contribution.md

 ## Contributing Code

-## Obtaining the Source Code and Building the Project
+### Obtaining the Source Code and Building the Project

 Refer [Source & Build](../development/) section for details on obtaining the source code, building the projects, and for their relevant prerequisites.

-## Making Code Changes and Sending PRs
+### Making Code Changes and Sending PRs

 You can use your preferred IDEs (eg: IntelliJ IDEA, Eclipse) for development.
-Make sure, the IDE is configured with proper JDK and Maven settings (for working on java projects).
+Make sure, your IDE is configured with proper JDK and Maven settings (for working on java projects).

 You can import the source code to IDE, do code changes, and add the necessary unit tests.
-Finally, build the complete Siddhi project with tests, once build is successful, commit the changes to your Github folk following the bellow guidelines, and then send the pull request to the relevant Siddhi.io Repo.
+Finally, build the complete Siddhi project with tests, once build is successful, commit the changes to your Github folk following the below guidelines, and then send the pull request to the relevant Siddhi.io Repo.

-## Code Commit Guidelines
+### Code Commit Guidelines

 We follow these commit message guidelines: